Serving Northern Virginia, D.C., and Suburban Maryland

 At NV Waterproofing & Foundation Repair, we fix foundation settlement issues by installing steel foundation piers.
 These piers will extend beneath the foundation, contacting strong supporting soils that will permanently stabilize your structure.

 NV Waterproofing & Foundation Repair are your local experts for all types of foundation repair.
 Call us for a free foundation inspection and foundation settlement repair quote today!
-We serve Alexandria, Arlington, Washington D.C. and many nearby areas in Virginia, the District of Columbia, and Maryland.
+We serve Arlington, Alexandria, Washington D.C. and many nearby areas in Virginia, the District of Columbia, and Maryland.

 Signs of a settling foundation can be very subtle at first -- many homeowners can go months or even years before noticing a crack in their foundation.
 The long-term damage from foundation settlement, however, is ongoing and will lead to more severe foundation problems.